The science behind practice and motivation

 "Encourage students to pay attention to visuals and link them to the text by explaining what they mean in their own words.
 Then, students can create their own visuals of the concepts they are learning.
 This process reinforces the concepts in the brain through two different paths, making it easier to retrieve later."

 How to apply this to practice: Connecting the word and image of an apple which has two syllables and yet is one word explains the concept of two 8th notes sharing one beat.
-Learn more about how I connect rhythms to all kinds of fruits and vegetables in my Rhythm Produce Cards--they're on sale until the end of January!
+Learn more about how I connect rhythms to all kinds of fruits and vegetables in my Rhythm Produce Cards for here.

 How to apply this: The D major chord uses a white key, then a black key and then a white key, just like this triple dip ice cream cone has a chocolate scoop in the middle of two scoops of vanilla.
 To extend their understanding, ask students to imagine the scoops of a C major triple dip ice cream cone.
 Take a look at the interactive e-book that I wrote with help from Bradley Sowash called the The Full Scoop On Chords.
 It connects ice cream scoops to chords.
-FYI, the price has been slashed from $9.99 to $2.99!
 For teaching intervals, I created a FREE interactive e-book called Understanding Intervals which relates intervals to shoes.

 Feel free to share this post with student families so they can support their practicers with methods that are backed by scientific research!